-In 2011, 2012, and 2013 all tribal representatives were sent a copy of the APSR and their feedback was requested.
-On April 20, 2011, May 24, 2012 and April 30, 2013 further discussion regarding the APSR was held at the federal, state and tribal meeting held in Marksville and Charenton, Louisiana.
-Additionally, Bridget Clark presented information at the CQI Stakeholder Committee Meeting on March 28, 2013.
-Unfortunately, no tribal members participated in the meeting.
+In 2011, 2012, 2013 and 2014 all tribal representatives were sent a copy of the APSR, Final Report and 2015-2019 CFSP.
+Feedback was requested.
+On April 20, 2011, May 24, 2012, April 30, 2013 and May 6, 2014 further discussion regarding the APSR was held at the federal, state and tribal meeting held in Marksville and Charenton, Louisiana.
+After submission of the 2014 final report and the new five year plan, copies were sent to tribal social service directors and a request from each tribe to send DCFS staff their final reports and new 5 year plans.
+The Chitamacha tribe is the only tribe that acknowledged receipt of DCFS' reports and sent a copy of their final report.
+Additionally, Bridget Clark presented information at the CQI Stakeholder Committee Meeting on March 28, 2013 and on March 29, 2014.
+Unfortunately, no tribal members participated in the meetings.